-In this ranking, we examine top value universities and colleges in Puerto Rico for 2016.
+In this ranking, we examine top value universities and colleges in Puerto Rico.

 Puerto Rico isn’t officially a U.S. state (officially, it’s an “unincorporated U.S. territory”), but it has close ties to the mainland and is home to a number of American citizens.
 More than three million people live on the island, which boasts an eclectic mix of cultures, ethnicities, and languages (English and Spanish being the most popular).

 Although Puerto Rico is probably best known for its tropical weather and popularity as a tourist destination, it’s also a great destination for college students.
 The cost of living is low while the quality of life is high – who wouldn’t be happy living in a tropical paradise?
 Universities on the island are numerous and include a multiplicity of public colleges, religious schools, and specialized private universities.

 Tuition at almost all Puerto Rican schools is enviously affordable, and many of their academic and extracurricular resources are competitive with those on the U.S. mainland.
 The 20 universities listed below are particularly exemplary in this regard – the descriptions say it all!*

 Read more about the methodology we used for this article here.
 (Please note that PayScale.com does not offer information on Puerto Rican universities so that category was omitted from this particular article).

 *While we typically use the schools’ websites as our primary source for information, most of these schools’ websites were only available in Spanish.
 As such, we used a combination of our own translations, web-assisted translations, and Wikipedia articles to corroborate the details we present below.